brontosaurusrex/brontosaurusrex.github.io/books.md

 > The leader was male: tall and muscular, with thick black hair, dark eyes, and skin a shade or two lighter than my own golden tan.
 He looked vaguely familiar, but I couldn’t immediately place him.

 Next book in series is ['Eclipse the moon'](https://www.jessiemihalik.com).

+## Project Hail Mary (Andy Weir - 2021)

+> Thinking rationally, you can't make spaceships without a civilization and you can't have civilization without being able to communicate.
+So of course they have language.
+It's interesting that communication is done with sound, like humans do.
+Coincidence?
+Maybe not.
+Maybe that's just the easiest way to evolve that trait.